stm2/eressea-tutorials/nogoblins/Auswertung_01.md

 # Runde 1
 ## Die Auswertung

-Some examples to demostrate the crmap shortcode.
+Some examples to demonstrate the crmap shortcode.

 Map only:
 {% crmap './nogoblins/crs/334-42.cr' '{ crid: "map1", details: false }' %}